opyapeus/purescript-emo8/docs/emoji.md

 ## Emoji License

-Emoji license is owned by each vendor.
+Emoji appearance license is owned by each vendor.